Envek/rubyworld-keep-it-ruby/slides.md

 </v-clicks>

 <!--
-But still, this approach has plenty of limitations and drawbacks:
+For example:

- - that latency about which we just talked,
+ - [click] preparing images takes time, background jobs can queue, and that means latency for that you need to be prepared.
+For example to show some placeholder image while thumbnails aren't ready…
- - necessity to reprocess all images when you need to add new thumbnail size **prior** to displaying (you don't know which are going to be displayed, after all) and it requires a lot of time and ultimately slows you down.
+ - [click] necessity to reprocess all images when you need to add new thumbnail size **prior** to displaying (you don't know which are going to be displayed, after all) and it requires a lot of time and ultimately slows you down.
- - Cleaning up old unneeded thumbnails is also cumbersome.
+ - [click] Cleaning up old unneeded thumbnails is also cumbersome.
- - And oh yes, you need to install imagemagick or libvips to your servers and containers, and it is not so easy as it sounds.
+ - [click] And oh yes, you need to install imagemagick or libvips to your servers and containers, and it is not so easy as it sounds.
- - And it is also security risk, as you need to process images on your servers, so any script kid can do a Denial of Service by uploading a PNG bomb and eating all the memory on your application server.
+ - [click] And it is also security risk, as you need to process images on your servers, so any script kid can do a Denial of Service by uploading a PNG bomb and eating all the memory on your application server.
 -->

 ---